-Cover is an effective way to avoid being targeted by enemies' attacks.
+Cover is a great way to avoid being targeted by enemies' attacks.
 Any part of a creature that is behind cover, and therefore not visible to their attacker, cannot be easily targeted.
-If the PR of a Weapon is equal to or greater than the PR of the cover, the attacker can instead attempt to attack the target through the cover.
+If the PR of the weapon is equal to or greater than the PR of the cover, the attacker can instead attempt to attack the target through the cover.